Difference Between Joist and Beam

 It is a horizontal structural member that has a primary function very similar to a beam.
 It runs parallel across an open space.

-They usually support a floor or ceiling by running between the walls.
+They support a floor or ceiling by running between the walls.
 The dead load of the flour and sub flour is transferred to the foundation, walls, beams, and headers.

 This dead load also includes the load of furnishings and people at all times.
 Therefore, a Joist needs to be structurally strong, and so the strength to weight ratio in Joists is quite high.